ganeshkrishnareddy/Portfolio/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.

 ## Author